jeff-brownlee/pickhub/docs/personaPickSelection/README.md

 ```

 ### Step 7 — Rationale generation
-- For each pick, call ChatGPT with pick + persona profile + factbook slice + `reasons` (service: `chatgptRationaleService.ts`).
+- Current: rationale is composed from the scoring `reasons` (explicit, unit-labeled strings) prefixed by the analyst’s tagline.
-- Save narrative into the pick for UI display (expandable rationale).
+- Planned: call the ChatGPT service (`frontend/src/services/chatgptRationaleService.ts`) with a compact payload (persona, selection, factbook slice, trends/line movement, and `reasons`) to replace the rationale with a personality-driven narrative.

 ### Step 8 — Leaderboard
 - Results script grades picks, updates units, and writes `leaderboard.json` for the week